-Experiences are made up of your wins and losses; the good and bad times; your successes and mistakes.
+Life is made up of wins and losses; the good and bad times; your successes and mistakes.
 But, what if I told you they can be one and the same?
 What if your mistakes and successes have more in common than you think?
-It is time to rethink how we judge performance and spend more time in analyzing mistakes to pull the good out of them.
-Now, this doesn’t mean not to completely throw away striving for excellence, but what this really means is that you should know mistakes will be made along the way.
+It is time to rethink how we judge performance.
+We need to spend more time in analyzing mistakes to pull the good out of them.
+Now, this doesn’t mean to completely throw away striving for excellence, but what this really means is that you should know mistakes will be made along the way.
 It is more about accepting them, rather than resisting them.
 These moments are there to make us better thinkers and to also prevent us from making the same mistakes twice.
 These are the learning moments.

 Our responsibility in all of this is to train ourselves to stop and recognize them.
-Just as in moments where we have successes and can take notes on what we did correctly so they are repeated, mistakes offer opportunities to take notes so we know what not to repeat.
+In the moments where we find success, we can take notes on what we did correctly, so success is repeated.
+Mistakes offer opportunities to take notes so we know what not to repeat.
 Instead of shying away from our mistakes and not even wanting to acknowledge them due to fear, what if we as leaders embraced mistakes?
 What if we not only allowed them, but encouraged them?
 A trial by error experiment, if you will.

 Why is this important?

-Freedom in your workplace breeds creativity.
+Freedom in the workplace breeds creativity.
 [Tweet This]

-I may be the first person who has ever told you this, but… YES, it is ok to mess up.
-Simply put, if you are afraid to mess up, then the wrong culture has been put in place around you.
-But, it isn’t too late.
+I may be the first person who has ever told you this, but it’s okay to mess up.
+Simply put, if you are afraid to mess up, then the wrong culture has been put in place.
+But the good news is that it isn’t too late.
 Whether you work for micromanagers or control freaks, you can be the change in the culture you are currently in.

-The moment that someone actually admits this and stops taking themselves so seriously is the moment that mistakes are overlooked and freedom begins.
+The moment that someone actually admits this and stops taking themselves so seriously is the moment that mistakes can be used for good, and freedom begins.